 Like the Eureka Lemon, the Lisbon Lemon also has a nipple on the end of it.
 This lemon is very acidic and has little to no seeds inside them.
 The rind has a medium thickness, and the lemon does very well in cooler temperatures.
 The Lisbon Tree has thorns, and the harvest is twice per year.
 These lemons are mostly found only in Florida stores or produce stands.

 11. Meyer Lemon

 These Lemons grow as a combination of a sweet orange and a lemon.
-Its color even shows as yellow and orange mixture and they are slightly acidic.
+Its color even shows as a yellow and orange mixture, and they are slightly acidic.
 The Meyer Lemons are sweet and juicy.
 Many Chefs use these lemons as they produce throughout the year.
-They use these lemons to make many dishes and they are picked when the lemon is perfectly ripe and not when they are green.
-These lemons are grown in California and are homegrown and are shaped like an egg.
-Other places this lemon is grown and found is in Texas and Florida.
+They use these lemons to make many dishes, and they are picked when the lemon is perfectly ripe and not when they are green.
+These lemons are grown in California and are homegrown, and are shaped like an egg.
+This lemon is also grown and found is in Texas and Florida.

 12. Organic Lemons

 For anyone who chooses to use the rinds, peelings, and juices, this is the best choice due to there is no chemicals or pesticides used when growing Organic Lemons.
 Many people choose to use these lemons over any other type due to better health choices and decisions in general.
 Along with healthier eating, the growth of these lemons also improves the soil and is beneficial to the environment in so many ways.

 These lemons favor the Bush Lemon due to its rigid, thick skin.
 Many people would agree this is a cross between a citron and a lemon.
 The Ponderosa Lemon is not favored for growing in cooler climates and does not compare to a true lemon.
 It has a citrus taste and was developed in Maryland in the late 1800s.
 The Ponderosa tree is named after a western Pine tree, and the Ponderosa Lemon that grows from this tree is very large.